TartanLlama/tartanllama.github.io/_drafts/initialization-is-bonkers.md

 Okay, the real reason is that the way in which the constructors for `foo` and `bar` are declared changes the behaviour of the types.
 The relevant standards passages are down at the bottom of the page if you want them, but the jist is this:

 Since the constructor for `foo` is defaulted on its first declaration, it is not technically *user-provided*.
 The constructor for `bar`, conversely, is only defaulted at its definition, which makes it user-provided.
 Put another way, if you don't want your constructor to be user-provided, be sure to write `=default` when you declare it rather than define it like that elsewhere.
+This rule makes sense when you think about it.
+A translation unit with access to only the declaration of the constructor can't know if your constructor is going to be a simple compiler-generated one or if it's going to send a telegram to the Moon to retrieve some data without having access to the definition.

 The default constructor being user-provided has a few consequences for the class type.
 For example, you can't default-initialize a const-qualified object if it lacks a user-provided constructor: